GiulioRossetti/cdlib/docs/reference/algorithms.rst

 Summary
 -------

-If you need a summary on the available algorithms and their properties (accepted graph types, community characteristics, computational complexity) refer to:
+If you need a summary of the available algorithms and their properties (accepted graph types, community characteristics, computational complexity), refer to:

 .. toctree::
    :maxdepth: 1